 Many drugs and medical devices sold in developing countries are imitations of the original ones.
 A blockchain-based system can make the healthcare supply chain more transparent and provide all parties with a sound tracking system that monitors the delivery of a legitimate product from the manufacturer to the patient.

 Such oversight can prove fatal to the proliferation of counterfeits.
 In 2020, Merck KPMG, IBM, and Walmart took part in a pilot program to study the effectiveness of blockchain to track prescription drugs.
 Through simulation, the participants felt they could check the status of a product in just a few seconds.

 Currently, many of the above blockchain innovations are still in alpha or beta testing.
 As a result, experts warn that these types of products should not hit the market too early.

 How is Blockchain Changing the Healthcare Industry?

-The global healthcare blockchain technology market is projected to reach $500 million by 2022 and will continue to grow at a CAGR of 61.4%.
+The global healthcare blockchain technology market is projected to reach USD 126 billion in revenue by 2030 and will continue to grow at a CAGR of 68.1%.